Azure-Samples/azure-samples-python-management/samples/communication/README.md

 ## Demo

 A demo app is included to show how to use the project.
+This app covers the following scenarios:

+- Create a Communication Service
+- Fetch a Communication Service
+- Update a Communication Service
+- Delete a Communication Service
+- List all Communication Services in the subscription
+- List all Communication Services in the resource group
+- List the Primary and Secondary key pairs
+- Regenerate the Primary or Secondary key pair
+- Link a Notification Hub to the Communication Service

 To view all available commands for the demo, execute `python manage_communication.py -h`

 To run the complete demo, execute `python manage_communication.py all`

 The sample files do not have dependency each other and each file represents an individual end-to-end scenario.
 Please look at the sample that contains the scenario you are interested in

 ## Resources